Champagne Jam

-Champagne Jam is an album by the Southern rock band Atlanta Rhythm Section, released in 1978.
+Champagne Jam is an album by the American band Atlanta Rhythm Section, released in 1978.
 The single "Imaginary Lover" was the band's second Top 10 hit, peaking at #7 in the U.S. and #9 in Canada.
 The album itself was the band's most commercially successful, peaking at number 7 on the Billboard 200.

+Critical reception

+The Globe and Mail wrote: "The last of the first generation of Dixie boogie bands, the Atlanta Rhythm Section continues on its predictable but still enjoyable path, bringing with Champagne Jam a few fresh insights into the state of the blues-rock-boogie fusion."

 Track listing

+All songs written by Buddy Buie and Robert Nix, additional writers where noted.